SJTU-PLV/direct-refinement-popl24-artifact/README.md

 sudo make install
 ```

-## Evaluation of soundness and proof effort
+## 4. Evaluation of soundness and proof effort

 ### Soundness
-To check soundness of this artifact, enter `DirectRefinement` and run
+To check that there is no admit in the artifact, enter `DirectRefinement` and run
 ```
 grep "Admitted" */*.v
 ```
-This instruction should return no result.
+which should show no admit.

 ### Proof effort